CLowbrow/sea-legs/README.md

 ## Ok, but what is this?

-This is a (bad) css lexer with some helpers bolted on to the front of it that I will probably use for something useful once I make it good enough.
+This is a (bad) css lexer with some search functionality bolted on the front of it

 ## Usage

-Run:
+Run captain.js on a file to get all tokens in stdout:

-    ./captain.js filename [[-d]|[-s searchstring]]
+    ./captain.js sample.css

-with filename being the file you would like to lex.
-If no filename is specified, captain will lex sample.css.
-Add -d if you want to see output of all tokens that were lexed.
+Run captain.js with the search flag like this:

+    ./captain.js sample.css -s ".one .two"

+you will get an output of how many times this selector was found in the code (possibly as a subset of another selector)

 ## Why not save yourself a lot of time and use a regex?